skycoin/skywire/cmd/skywire-cli/README.md

   skywire-cli visor [command]

 Available Commands:
-  exec        execute a command
-  pk          public key of the visor hv          show hypervisor(s) info        summary of visor info version     version and build info app         app settings route       view and set rules tp          view and set transports vpn         vpn interface update      update the local visor
+  exec         execute a command pk           Public key of the visor hvpk         Public key of hypervisor this visor is using info         summary of visor info version      version and build info app          app settings route        view and set rules tp           view and set transports vpn          vpn interface update       update the local visor

 Flags:
   -h, --help         help for visor